mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/dcos-monitoring/1.3.1/operations/prometheus/alert-rules/index.md

 ## Fetching from a branch in a Git repository

-By default, the service will fetch from the master branch (that's, `refs/heads/master`) of the Git repository.
+By default, the service will fetch from the master branch (that is, `refs/heads/master`) of the Git repository.

 If you want to fetch the alert rules from another branch in a Git repository, you can set the `reference_name` field: